baphled/acceptable_model/README.md

-Inpired by a conversation with @craigwebster I've been thinking lately about APIs and how to separate presentation logic from controllers and models in a clean way.
+Inpired by a conversation with @craigwebster and from reading @avidgrimm's 'Objects on Rails' book I've been thinking lately about APIs and how to separate presentation logic from controllers and models in a clean way.

 So we have a model, that has a few associations and accessors `